Nelkon01/afro_experience_website/README.md

 ### Media

+-   Hero background image was <a href="https://www.freepik.com/free-photo/party-celebration-wallpaper-background-monochrome_35526893.htm#query=party%20celebration%20monochrome%20club&position=1&from_view=search&track=ais">Image by rawpixel.com</a> on Freepik
+-   DJ 1 was <a href="https://www.freepik.com/free-photo/young-handsome-serious-sad-hipster-man-listening-music-with-headphones-black-studio-with-neon-lights_10427221.htm#query=black%20dj&position=20&from_view=search&track=ais">Image by master1305</a> on Freepik
+-   DJ 2 picture was <a href="https://www.freepik.com/free-photo/man-with-headphones-covering-his-mouth-with-vinyl-record_998456.htm#query=black%20dj&position=48&from_view=search&track=ais">Image by asier_relampagoestudio</a> on Freepik
--   All Background Images was gotten from [Freepic](https://www.freepic.com)
+-    All Background images was gotten from [Freepic](https://www.freepik.com/search?format=search&last_filter=selection&last_value=1&query=black%20club&selection=1)
--   The featured performers images was gotten from [Freepic]()
 -   The Images and Video in the gallery.html page was taken and created by the developer form past events.

 ### Acknowledgements